William McKinley: Life Before the Presidency

 Education and Military Service

-Education was important to William, and he studied hard at a school run by the Methodist seminary in his hometown of Poland, Ohio.
+Education was important to William, and he studied hard at a school run by the Presbyterian seminary in his hometown of Poland, Ohio.
 Upon graduation, he entered Allegheny College in Meadville, Pennsylvania, in 1860.
 He attended Allegheny for only one term, however, because of illness and financial difficulties.

 When the Civil War started, William joined the Twenty-third Ohio Volunteer Infantry.
 During the war, the young private proved himself a valiant soldier on the battlefield, especially at the bloody battle of Antietam.
 As a commissioned officer, Second Lieutenant McKinley served on the staff of Colonel Rutherford B. Hayes, future President of the United States.
 His relationship with Hayes, whom he considered his mentor, remained constant throughout his life.
 He ended his four-year stint in the Army as a brevet major, gaining a title that would stay with him throughout his political career.